There is a huge need for education on taboo topics.

 From our fieldwork in Kenya and Ethiopia, we were happily surprised to see how boys and girls are equally interested in learning more about how a baby grows during pregnancy, as well as how their own bodies will change over time.

-We believe that high-quality education must be accessible for everyone.
-Whether you live in an urban or rural area, whether you have access to internet or not, we believe that providing offline scalable tech-solutions like Lulu Lab’s app can help reduce the growing inequality.
+We believe that high-quality education must be accessible to everyone.
+Whether you live in an urban or rural area, whether you have access to the internet or not, we believe that providing offline scalable tech-solutions like Lulu Lab’s app can help reduce the growing inequality.

 “Economic growth will not be sufﬁcient to reduce poverty if it is not inclusive.
 Yet by some measures, inequality is growing, and there remain large disparities in people’s access to health and education services.” - UNFPA

-Lulu Lab’s big heart beats for social development and partnerships!
-Our app is developed to enhance the already existing efforts of our partners in Eastern Africa and Scandinavia.
-Through strong partnerships with local NGO’s, schools, municipalities and companies, we conduct co-creation workshops with our users where they are, to make sure that our game matches their needs and to ensure that our game is build on local capacities.
+Lulu Lab’s work would not be possible without our partners!
+Our games are developed to enhance the already existing efforts of our partners in East and West Africa.
+Through strong partnerships with global NGO’s, local schools, municipalities and companies, we are able to interact and engage with our end-users where they are, to make sure that our game fits their needs and matches local capacities.